AWS CloudFormation and Ansible: Provision and Configure EC2 Instances

 The next section of the playbook is where we target specific hosts and run the tasks to configure them.

-• We’re going to create another play, that targets the aws group of hosts (which would match all the EC2 instances we added to inventory earlier).
+awsgroup of hosts (which would match all the EC2 instances we added to inventory earlier). - We have set a variable

-• We have set a variable ansible_ssh_common_args to ignore the host key checking for testing purposes (as we are frequently running this playbook for testing)
+ansible_ssh_common_argsto ignore the host key checking for testing purposes (as we are frequently running this playbook for testing) wait_for_connectionmodule is used to ensure that the instances are reachable.

 - hosts: aws